 BT Sport is also now offering Monthly Passes, considered to be a direct competitor to Now TV.

 For £25 a month, you can now get unlimited access to BT Sport contract-free, including the 4K-enabled BT Sport Ultimate.
 The flexibility across devices remains, as it can be used on all the Smart TVs, consoles, tablets and phones that are available to paid subscribers.
 See all the details here.

 Here’s the official Champions League fixture list for the 2019/20 season.
 This is an easy way to follow the upcoming fixtures, especially considering you know that they will all be shown on BT Sport.

-BT Sport is showing all the matches as usual, but there will be extended coverage of the English teams' crunch matches on its flagship channels.
+BT Sport will be showing all the games, but there is typically extended coverage of the English teams' matches on its flagship channels.

 How to watch the Champions League abroad

 If you’re a British viewer going abroad and want to watch using your existing package, you can use a VPN.
 This will mean you can still appear as if you're in the UK and retain access to all the location-restricted content.

 What about if I don’t want to pay?

 Unfortunately, there are not many options available if you want to watch the Champions League for free.